Cancún Travel Guide

 How easy is it to get to Cancún?

 Flying to Cancún from the UK is easy.
 We flew with British Airways and thanks to a leisurely pitstop in Clubrooms airport lounge, the 10-hour-plus flight went surprisingly quick.

 Our flight was at the crack of dawn, which was made all the better by staying at a nearby airport hotel the night before, which meant getting up was a lot less agonising.
 The key here is to be as prepared as possible, so putting your car in an airport car park the night before is also a big win for reducing unwanted stress levels ahead of the long flight.

-Do I need a visa to enter Mexico?
+Do you need a visa to visit Cancún?